 A girl wakes up in an apartment littered with sticky notes.
 On each note, a direction: Water the Plants, Open the Window, Feed the Hamster, etc. A guy wakes up handcuffed in an apartment with two strange women.
 Their paths intersect on a plane from New York to Paris.
-Circumstance seats them next to each other, plot contrivances give them a past.
-Fasten your seat-belts, it’s gonna be a bumpy ride.
+Circumstance seats them next to each other.
+Plot contrivances give them a past.
+Fasten your seatbelts; it’s gonna be a bumpy ride.

 Describing the movie like this makes it sound incredibly formulaic and trite.
 Amour et Turbulances is both.
-The director and writers (all seven of them!) approach the material with a ‘If it ain’t broke, don’t fix it’ mentality.
-What manages to keep this particular rendition interesting is that it simply throbs with sexuality.
-Not pornography but honest-to-God sexuality.
+The director and writers (all seven of them!) approach the material with an ‘If it ain’t broke, don’t fix it’ mentality.
+What manages to keep this particular rendition interesting is that it simply throbs with sexuality—not pornography but honest-to-God sexuality.
 Each scene carries a charge—sometimes subtle, other times blunt, constantly corny—but always present.
 No one has sex on camera, but just beyond the lens, everyone seems to be doing it.
 When Antoine and Julie’s two-week relationship blossom and unfold, their intercourse is depicted with images from the Kama Sutra.
 It leaves little to the imagination without requiring the actors to perform hardcore pornography for us.

 There is no shortage of romantic comedies on both sides of the Atlantic, and they have their moments and can be a lot of fun, but most are light fare.
 Little diversions that make a Saturday afternoon go by.
 Amour et Turbulences isn’t much more of a diversion from the rest, but it is a little more.
 Sometimes, a little more is more than enough.